developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 </table>

 ## Config.xml file format
-The following is an example of a typical configuration file, Android edition. **Important differences exist between Android and Windows Mobile/CE settings in the Config.xml file**, mainly involving directory structure and file naming.
+The default `Config.xml` file for Android is shown below for reference. **Important differences exist between Android and Windows Mobile/CE settings in the Config.xml file**, mainly involving directory structure and file naming.
 Use care when setting these values.

-**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
-Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.
+> **WARNING**: Free-form text fields (i.e. username and password) can accept alpha-numeric characters unless otherwise noted.
+Entering non-text characters (< > \ / " ') in these fields could cause the `Config.xml` file to become corrupt.

 	:::xml
 	<?xml version = "1.0"?>